passworks/passworks-api/v2/sections/android_pay.md

  * *local* - Just created
  * *updated* - Just updated
- * *failed* - Dync failed (check error message)
+ * *failed* - Sync failed (check error message)
- * *sync_done* - the campaign was successfuly synchronized with *Android Pay* services
+ * *sync_done* - the campaign was successfully synchronized with *Android Pay* services
- * *syncing* - The sync is beign done
+ * *syncing* - The sync is being done

 Errors
 ------------

 Most of the errors that may happen with the synchronization with the *Android Pay* services are raised by some missing field.
-Howerver, we mitigate it by creating default values for some of these fields and, sometimes, just trying the sync again.
+However, we mitigate it by creating default values for some of these fields and, sometimes, just trying the sync again.

 Other are raised by any failing over the communication between our and theirs servers.